Kristoffer-Sundstroem/Kristoffer-Sundstroem/README.md

 - 👀 I’m interested in developing skills in R, Python and SQL.

-- 🌱 I’m currently learning basic Python, basic SQL, more advanced data visualization in R (mainly ggplot and map applications) and Text analysis in R's Quanteda package.
+- 🌱 I’m currently learning basic Python, basic SQL, more advanced applications of R.

 - 💞️ I’m not looking to collaborate on anything in particular at the moment.
 If you feel like I could contribute then reach out to me.